Regd.No.: 126198/071/072

 Day 20 : International departure homeward bound.

-Last day in Nepal with wonderful memorable time in Himalaya trekking to from Beni to Lower Dolpo with Team Himalaya and to airport for the flight back home or to respective destination.
+The last day in Nepal with wonderful memorable time in Himalaya trekking to from Beni to Lower Dolpo with Team Himalaya and to the airport for the flight back home or to the respective destination.

 Food